 Within a year of its launch, USDC was able to exceed a one billion market cap, hailing it as the fastest-growing stablecoin during that time.

 In July of 2021, the Grant Thornton report revealed that USDC had diversified its reserves to include securities and bonds, which led to some public criticism.
 In recognition of their commitment to transparency, the Centre Consortium has since then reverted to using only cash and short duration US treasuries as reserve assets.

 Only recently, in the aftermath of the TerraUSD (UST) meltdown, USDC caught up with its main rival, USDT, with a $3.4 billion market value gain.
 UST, an algorithmic stablecoin, allegedly pulled the entire crypto market down after failing to maintain its dollar peg, causing investors to channel their assets onto USDC.

 Though natively an ERC-20 token, USDC also exists in versions supported by other blockchains such as Solana, Algorand, Avalanche, TRON, and Stellar.
-[Note: PDAX currently only supports USDC (ERC-20).
-Please make sure you have USDC (ERC-20) and use the correct network (Ethereum Mainnet) to prevent losing your assets.]
+[Note: PDAX currently only supports USDC (Ethereum) and USDC (Stellar).
+Please make sure you are using the correct network to prevent losing your assets.]